daniellecroxton/litil/README.md

 # Welcome to Litil

 Litil is a small business directory built on Rails.
-It allows you to search for small businesses by their name, products, or tags.
+It allows you to search for small businesses by their name or view businesses by category.
 You can also signup for an account to be able to add, edit, and delete your own businesses, products, and tags.

 ## To Install

 Dependency: You will need to install rails before using this app.

-Click 'Clone or Download'
+1. Click 'Clone or Download'
-Copy the link
+2. Copy the link
-In Command Line or Git Bash, type 'git clone ' then paste the URL Run 'bundle install'
+3. In Command Line or Git Bash, type `git clone` then paste the URL and press enter
-Run 'rake db:migrate'
-Run 'rails s'
+4. Run `bundle install`
+5. Run `rake db:migrate`
+6. Run `rails s`
-Open http://localhost:3000/ (or URL provided after running rails s) in a browser
+7. Open http://localhost:3000/ (or URL provided after running rails s) in a web browser

+Some seed data is also available by running `rake db:seed` after step 5.

 ## To Contribute